 Dry Lakes via Dry Creek Trail is a 7.6 mile lightly trafficked out and back trail located near Westcliffe, Colorado that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash